AluuPhilip/Adventure-sales/README.md

    - Bundling high-selling items like **Mountain Tires** with related accessories or offering discounts on bundles can drive up total order volumes and enhance customer satisfaction.

 ## Data Source
-The data was sourced from **AdventureWorks**, a popular dataset for sales and product analysis.
+The data was sourced from *Kaggle_Dataset**, a popular dataset for sales and product analysis.

 ## Conclusion
 The Adventure Sales Dashboard provides a detailed view of sales performance across different regions and product categories.
 The insights gained from this dashboard help identify high-performing products, key revenue-driving regions, and customer growth trends, providing valuable information for business decision-making.

-## How to Use the Dashboard
-1. Use **Python** scripts to clean and transform the dataset for deeper analysis.
-2. Write **SQL** queries to extract necessary insights and join tables for better aggregation.
-3. Load the cleaned and queried data into **Power BI** to explore the visual dashboard, apply filters, and interact with different metrics.
-4. Analyze key metrics such as total customers, orders, revenue, and profit to inform business strategies.